Skip to main content?

 Centre for Vision in the Developing World

-Dr. Joshua Silver’s solution is ingenious –eyeglasses that cost about $1 USD and can be self-adjusted by the wearer to the correct prescription.
-He is a physicist, inventor and founder of the Centre for Vision in the Developing World, an organization that seeks to bring corrective eyewear to the Bottom Billion.
-Silver’s glasses contain tough plastic lenses which house two clear circular sacs filled with fluid, each of which is connected to a small syringe to add or reduce the amount of fluid in the sacs.
-This changes the power of the lenses.
+Dr. Silver was able to produce eyeglasses that cost about $1 USD and can be self-adjusted by the wearer to the correct prescription.
+The glasses contain rigid plastic lenses which house two clear circular sacs filled with fluid, each of which is connected to a small syringe to add or reduce the amount of fluid in the sacs, thereby changing the power of the lenses.
 When the wearer is happy with the strength of the lenses, the membranes are sealed by twisting a small screw and the syringes are removed.
 The solution is scalable and effective; over 100,000 people in thirty countries now wear adaptive spectacles.

 We had a chance to speak more with Dr. Silver and learn more about both the glasses and their ecosystem on our podcast, Social Design Insights.
 Listen to the episode below.